Canis nehringi

 Canis nehringi is an extinct species of canid.
 Canis gezi, a poorly known small wolf from the Ensenadan age of South America, appears to have given rise to Canis nehringi, a Lujanian age species from Argentina.
 The species was first described by Florentino Ameghino in 1902.
+Some paleontologists believe that C. nehringi does not belong to the genus Canis, but may be part of the dire wolf (Aenocyon dirus) lineage, a separate genus, or simply a junior synonym.